The following are questions asked by Investors about Our Mobil Home Park s and Investing.

 A: 1.
 On some Syndications: When the park makes a profit.
 The investor’s preferred rate of return is paid first, then their share of excess free cash flow, then the syndicators get their profit/cash flow participation.

 A: 2.
-On some Syndications: Starting at the investment date the preferred rate of return is accrued to the investors account, but not paid until the park makes a profit.
-The investor’s preferred rate of return is paid first, then their share of excess free cash flow, then the syndicators get their profit/cash flow participation.
+On some Syndications: The preferred rate of return starts on the investment date.
+The preferred rate of return is accrued to the investors account, but not paid until the park makes a profit.
+The investor’s preferred rate of return is paid first, then their share of excess free cash flow, then the syndicators’ get their profit/cash flow participation.
+See the PPM for a particular project exact details.

 Q: Does preferred rate of return mean the developer/syndicator gets paid after the investors get the preferred rate of return?

 A: Yes, as developer/syndicator, we do not participate in the profit or free cash flow until after the equity investors get their preferred rate of return.
-The balance left after that payout is used to calculate everyone’s profit participation.
+The balance left after the preferred rate of return payout is used to calculate everyone’s profit participation.

 Q: What other fees are paid to the syndicator?